open-mv-sandbox/dacti/docs/daicon.md

 If your format will be fetched *partially* from a server, and then indexed using ranges, your format specification should include recommendations to reduce necessary round-trips.

 For example, you can recommend (or even require) an index interface describing regions contained in your file to exist within the first 64kb.
 This would allow a client aware of your format to always fetch the full first 64kb and not need additional round-trips to the server.

-You are recommended to specify that clients should degrade performance rather than fail if this data exceeds the specified region.
+Not all interfaces have to fall in this region, only those that need this 'fast-path'.
+You are recommended to specify that clients should degrade performance rather than fail if the included interfaces' data exceeds the specified region.

 If you implement this, you are recommended to pad the additional space in this region, reserving it, to allow the file to be updated without a full cache flush.
 You should also pad the interface table for the same reason.